Miss Universe 1963

-Miss Universe 1963 was the 12th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 20 July 1963.
+Miss Universe 1963 was the 12th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 20 July 1963.

 At the end of the event, Norma Nolan of Argentina crowned Iêda Maria Vargas of Brazil as Miss Universe 1963.
 It is the first victory of Brazil in the history of the pageant.

 Contestants from fifty countries and territories competed in this edition.
 The pageant was hosted by John Charles Daly, while Arlene Francis and Gene Rayburn served as backstage correspondents.

 Background

 Selection of participants

 Contestants from fifty countries and territories were selected to compete in the pageant.
 Two candidates were appointed to represent their countries after being a runner-up at their respective national pageants, while one candidate was appointed to represent her country to replace the original dethroned winner.

 Replacements

 Maureen Thomas, first runner-up of Miss Wales 1963, was appointed to represent Wales because Miss Wales 1963 Pat Finch was not "Welsh enough" according to pageant organizers.
 Miss Turkey 1963, Gülseren Esen Kocaman, did not participate for unknown reasons, she was replaced by Miss Turkey 1961, Güler Samuray.